Ged-Miner/ai-tutor-v2/project-progress.md

 We are rebuilding AI Tutor from scratch using modern technologies, with an emphasis on hands-on learning of Docker, PostgreSQL administration, and DevOps practices.
 The application will integrate with a Chrome extension to automatically capture classroom transcripts and create AI-powered lesson chat rooms for students.

-**Current Status:** âœ… **Phase 2 Complete** - Foundation, Authentication, and User Management Done **Progress:** ~45% complete (4 of 7 weeks)
+**Current Status:** ✅ **Week 6 Complete** - Teacher & Student Features Operational
+**Progress:** ~65% complete (6 of 10+ weeks)

 ---

-## âœ… Completed Work
+## ✅ Completed Work

 ### Phase 1, Week 1: Docker Environment Setup (COMPLETE)

 **Objectives:** Set up development environment with Docker and PostgreSQL

 **Accomplishments:**
-- âœ… Next.js 15.5.4 project initialized with TypeScript, Tailwind CSS, ESLint
+- ✅ Next.js 15.5.4 project initialized with TypeScript, Tailwind CSS, ESLint
-- âœ… Docker Compose configuration for local development
+- ✅ Docker Compose configuration for local development
-- âœ… PostgreSQL 17 running in Docker container (port 5433 to avoid conflicts)
+- ✅ PostgreSQL 17 running in Docker container (port 5433)
-- âœ… pgAdmin 4 for database GUI management (http://localhost:5050)
+- ✅ pgAdmin 4 for database GUI management
-- âœ… Environment configuration (.env and .env.local files)
+- ✅ Environment configuration (.env and .env.local files)
-- âœ… Verified database connectivity from Next.js
+- ✅ Verified database connectivity from Next.js
-- âœ… Test API endpoint (`/api/test`) confirming database connection
+- ✅ Test API endpoint confirming database connection

 **Key Technical Decisions:**
-- Using port 5433 for Docker PostgreSQL to avoid conflicts with system PostgreSQL
+- Using port 5433 for Docker PostgreSQL to avoid conflicts
-- JWT session strategy (not database sessions) for better performance
+- JWT session strategy for better performance
 - Docker containers for development to match production environment

-**Files Created:**
-- `docker-compose.yml` - Multi-service Docker configuration
-- `.env` and `.env.local` - Environment variables
-- `src/lib/prisma.ts` - Prisma client singleton
-- Database management scripts

 ---